NathanKr/next.js-nextauth-github-playground/README.md

 <h2>Motivation</h2>
-Experiment with authentication in next.js via NextAuth and Github as OAuth provider
+Experiment with authentication in next.js via NextAuth and Github as OAuth provider. i use simple signin \ signout

 <h2>Points of interest</h2>
 <ul>